Potential Vulnerability

 Note.
 If you use PVS-Studio as a plugin for SonarQube, some warnings get into the "Vulnerabilities" section.
 In fact, these are not vulnerabilities but potential vulnerabilities.
 SonarQube developers use the term vulnerability for significant defects.

 The CWE database describes an "unreachable code" error as CWE-561, which means it is a potential vulnerability.
 A potential vulnerability may well be a harmless bug from security standpoint.
-But let's check its chances of becoming a critical vulnerability.
+But let's check its chances of becoming a critical one.

 void uvsVanger::break_harvest(void){